B-Nilson/aqhi/README.md

 # aqhi <img src="man/figures/logo.svg" align="right" height="139" alt="" />

 <!-- badges: start -->

 <!-- badges: end -->

 The aqhi R package provides the ability to calculate the Canadian Air Quality Health Index (both AQHI and AQHI+), with French translations where possible.
+Helper functions are provided to get AQHI colours, risk categories, and health messaging.

 ## Installation

+You cannot (yet!) install aqhi from CRAN, so proceed to the development version section below

 ``` r
 install.packages("aqhi")